MEDomics-UdeS/predict-immunotherapy-response/README.md

 │   ├── GCNClassifier.py                            <- class handling the GCN architecture and its forward pass
 │   ├── LogisticRegression.py                       <- class handling the logistic regression architecture and its forward pass
 |
-├── results                                         <- .png files containing the results of executions
+├── results                                         <- .png files containing the results of Python scripts
 |
 ├── utils
 │   ├── featureSelection.py                         <- class handling the selection of most important features